 - By touching surfaces and articles contaminated with respiratory secreations.

-Preventative measures for COVID-19 are similar to those which would be used in the case of other infections of the upper respiratory system.
+Preventative measures for Covid-19 are similar to those which would be used in the case of other infections of the upper respiratory system.
 Engage in frequent hand-washing, especially after coming into proximity with people who are ill or with people in their circle of contacts.
 When coughing or sneezing, be sure to dispose of kleenex (facial tissues) after a single use, and then wash your hands.
-To avoid falling ill with COVID-19, carefully observe social-distancing: that means placing two metres in between yourself and the next person and to stay away from places where lots of people are congregating, and, as much as possible, to stay home and do your work at a distance (telework).

-People who have received a laboratory confirmation of the Covid-19 diagnosis and whose health condition permits them to receive treatment at home, must stay in strict self-isolation.
+People who have received a laboratory confirmation of the Covid-19 diagnosis and whose health condition permits them to receive treatment at home, must stay in isolation.
 This is defined by the physician and CDPC epidemiologists.
 During this time:

 - until recovery the person may obtain a sick-leave certificate, they must be in daily communication with their general practitioner and other medical personnel and abide by their instructions.